-You have been prescribed LIBTAYO to treat your metastatic or locally advanced CSCC.
+You have been prescribed LIBTAYO to treat your metastatic or locally advanced NSCLC.
 All medicines have risks and benefits and your doctor has weighed the risks of you taking LIBTAYO against the expected benefits.
-If you have any concerns about taking this medicine, please speak with your doctor or nurse.
+If you have any concerns about taking this medicine, please speak with your doctor, nurse or pharmacist.